seabeya/tech-stack/go/README.md

 ### 🔷 Slices

 In Go, a slice is a dynamically-sized, flexible view into the elements of an array.
-Unlike arrays, slices can grow and shrink in size.
+Unlike arrays, slices can grow and shrink the length during execution.

 - Declaring a slice:
   ```go